 Forceps are instruments that are used to pull the baby out of the birth canal.
-For most models, one end is curved to wrap around the baby’s head, and it connects at the base like a pair of scissors.
-Some forceps are designed for general practitioners, to avoid being placed too far inside the mother’s body.
+For most models, one end is curved to wrap around the baby’s head and connects at the base like a pair of scissors.
+Some forceps are designed for general practitioners to avoid being placed too far inside the mother’s body.
 The ends of the forceps touch the tip of the baby’s cheek, which can cause facial nerve palsy if the doctor applies too much force.

 In the hands of a competent obstetrician, delivery by forceps can be quick, painless and safe.
 Sometimes, forceps are necessary in the event of difficult or emergency deliveries.
 Improperly used, however, they can cause significant permanent injuries to mother and child.
 Forceps birth injuries are somewhat less common than those caused by vacuum extractors simply because physicians today are less likely to use forceps in an instrument-assisted birth.
 Still, birth injuries result from the negligent use of both instruments.